FrostyTheSouthernSnowman/web3-specs/README.md

 - web3 has no proper specification or api
 - web3 does not support both public and private resources

-A full set of web3's problems is avallible in Problems.md
+A full set of web3 problems that should be fixed is avallible in Problems.md